uablrek/xcluster-ovls/k8s-xcluster/README.md

 my-ovl/default/bin/my-ovl_test
 ```

-An ovl directory (ovl) *must* contain a `tar` script that emit a tar
+An overlay directory (ovl) *must* contain a `tar` script that writes a
-image to stdout.
-In all ovl's you can check what will be installed
+tar image.
+In all ovl's you can check what will be installed with:
-with:

 ```
 ./tar - | tar t